ibm-cloud-docs/openshift/openshift_cluster_plan_network.md

 When you deploy an app in your cluster, you might want to make the app accessible to only users and services that are on the same private network as your cluster.
 Private load balancing is ideal for making your app available to requests from outside the cluster without exposing the app to the general public.
 You can also use private load balancing to test access, request routing, and other configurations for your app before you later expose your app to the public with public network services.
 To allow private traffic requests from outside the cluster to your apps, you can create private Kubernetes networking services, such as private NodePorts, NLBs, and Ingress ALBs.
 You can then use Calico pre-DNAT policies to block traffic to public NodePorts of private networking services.
 For more information, see [Planning private external load balancing](/docs/containers?topic=containers-cs_network_planning#private_access).

 **Public traffic to cluster apps**</br>
 To make your apps externally accessible from the public internet, you can create public NodePorts, network load balancers (NLBs), and Ingress application load balancers (ALBs).
-Public networking services connect to this public network interface by providing your app with a public IP address and optionally, a public URL.
+Public networking services connect to this public network interface by providing your app with a public IP address and, depending on the service, a public URL.
 When an app is publicly exposed, anyone that has the public service IP address or the URL that you set up for your app can send a request to your app.
 You can then use Calico pre-DNAT policies to control traffic to public networking services, such as whitelisting traffic from only certain source IP addresses or CIDRs and blocking all other traffic.
 For more information, see [Planning public external load balancing](/docs/containers?topic=containers-cs_network_planning#private_access).

 For additional security, isolate networking workloads to edge worker nodes.
 Edge worker nodes can improve the security of your cluster by allowing fewer worker nodes that are connected to public VLANs to be accessed externally and by isolating the networking workload.
 When you [label worker nodes as edge nodes](/docs/openshift?topic=openshift-edge#edge_nodes), NLB and ALB pods are deployed to only those specified worker nodes.
 To also prevent other workloads from running on edge nodes, you can [taint the edge nodes](/docs/openshift?topic=openshift-edge#edge_workloads).
 In Kubernetes version 1.14 and later, you can deploy both public and private NLBs and ALBs to edge nodes.
 For example, if your worker nodes are connected to a private VLAN only, but you need to permit public access to an app in your cluster, you can create an edge worker pool in which the edge nodes are connected to public and private VLANs.
 You can deploy public NLBs and ALBs to these edge nodes to ensure that only those workers handle public connections.

-If your worker nodes are connected to a private VLAN only and you use a gateway device to provide communication between worker nodes and the cluster master, you can also configure the device as a public or private firewall.
-To allow public or private traffic requests from outside the cluster to your apps, you can create public or private NodePorts, NLBs, and Ingress ALBs.
-Then, you must [open up the required ports and IP addresses](/docs/openshift?topic=openshift-firewall#firewall_inbound) in your gateway device firewall to permit inbound traffic to these services over the public or private network.
-{: note}

 <br />